Jakebobs/deploy-vue/VuePagesTutorial/step6/text.md

 # Configuring the page for hash routing.
-If we want the user to be able to access more complex content on our website, we need to enable hash routing.
-To do this we need to navigate to the `src/router/index.js` file.
-There we want to do two things:
+Now, if we want the user to be able to access more complex content on our website, we need to enable hash routing.

-add `createWebHashHistory` to the import statement that imports from `'vue-router'` change the `history` variable to `history: createWebHashHistory(import.meta.env.BASE_URL),`

 # What is hash routing?

 # Adding dynamic routerlink creation to the vue page.
-One thing that might still hinder your focus on the front-end of the page is that Vue is not set up from the start to dynamically add your views to the navigation bar or router.
+One additonal thing that might still hinder your focus on the front-end of the page is that Vue is not set up from the start to dynamically add your views to the navigation bar or router.
 So we are going to add this so that all you need to do is add new `.vue` files to expand your web page.

 # What is dynamic routing?

+To do this we need to navigate to the `src/router/index.js` file.
+There we want to do two things:

+add `createWebHashHistory` to the import statement that imports from `'vue-router'` change the `history` variable to `history: createWebHashHistory(import.meta.env.BASE_URL),`

 # Changes to be made in `src/router/index.js`
 ```